Pet Insurance Blog

 Caring for a cat costs approximately $1,070 a year.
 You’ll shell out money for nutritious food, toys, climbing trees, kitty litter, a litter box, and training in the first year - but that doesn't include the cost of vet visits.

-UTIs are the most common health issue in cats, especially older females.
-Lab tests, antibiotics, and even surgeries can total $6,000.
+• Feline Urinary Tract Infections (UTIs) – $6,000UTIs are the most common health issue in cats, especially older females.
+Lab tests, antibiotics, and even surgeries can cost up to $6,000.
 If not treated properly, they can easily recur.

-Diabetes is a costly condition for cats as well as humans.
-Cat owners might spend $300 a month on insulin, and $1000+ if your cat is hospitalized for ketoacidosis.
+• Diabetes – $300/month (up to $1,000+ if hospitalized)Diabetes is a costly condition for both cats and humans.
+Cat owners might spend $300 a month on insulin, and $1000+ if their cat is hospitalized for ketoacidosis.

-Kidney disease is especially expensive and complicated to treat.
-Depending on the type (chronic or acute/sudden onset), kidney treatments can cost $3,000 for kidney-stone removal surgery, $2,500-3,000 for the first week of dialysis, then $500 per treatment afterward if needed.
+• Kidney Disease – $5,500-$6,000 (+$500 per treatment)Kidney disease is especially expensive and complicated to treat.
+Depending on the type (chronic or acute/sudden onset), kidney treatments can cost $3,000 for kidney-stone removal surgery, $2,500 - $3,000 for the first week of dialysis, then $500 per treatment afterward if needed.

-According to data published by PetFinder1, cat owners can expect to pay anywhere from $110 to $550 per year for veterinary care and vaccines, plus up to $200 for flea and tick prevention.
+According to data published by PetFinder, cat owners can expect to pay anywhere from $110 to $550 per year for veterinary care and vaccines, plus up to $200 for flea and tick prevention.
 This is, of course, assuming your cat doesn’t have a serious condition that requires treatment.

 Regular Vet Checkups

-Like dogs, most cats should visit a licensed veterinarian at least once a year for a wellness check.
+Like dogs, most cats should visit a licensed veterinarian at least once a year1 for a wellness check.
 This gives your veterinarian to check for problems that you may not be aware of just by observing your cat’s behavior at home.

 NOTE: If you adopt a kitten or rescue an older cat, you’ll need to bring them to the vet more often.

-According to Barry Veterinary Hospital in Miramar Beach, Florida, “Exactly how often your kitty will need to attend routine veterinary care exams will depend on her age and how healthy she is.
+According to Barry Veterinary Hospital2 in Miramar Beach, Florida, “Exactly how often your kitty will need to attend routine veterinary care exams will depend on her age and how healthy she is.
 Initially, your vet will probably recommend that your furbaby has a check-up every 12 months and annual wellness appointments tend to be standard for young and adult cats.
 If your kitten hasn’t received her full set of vaccinations, you may also need to attend appointments for these to be carried out.
 You will also need to schedule a visit to arrange to get your kitty spayed/neutered.”

 Thanks to dietary improvements, medical advancements, and preventive care, pets are living longer than ever.
 Keep in mind that cats often live longer than larger breeds of dogs, and the AVMA says a cat that's just seven years old is equivalent to a 54 year-old human2.